Celebrating the Summer Solstice

 Midnight Sun

-Iceland sees 3 days straight of midnight sun becuase it's so far north that it sits next to the Arctic Circle.
+Iceland sees 3 days straight of midnight sun because it's so far north that it sits next to the Arctic Circle.
 Celebrations are held during the Secret Solstice Music Festival and the energetic participate in the Midnight Sun Run.

 Over in Fairbanks, Alaska, a game of baseball has been held annually since 1906 over midnight.
-The game starts at around 10:30 pm and continues through as late as 2 am.
+The game starts at around 10:30 pm and continues through as late as 2am.

 Live at Stonehenge